 A small and individually focused learning environment, Special Music School High School‘s unique approach gives young musicians the opportunity to pursue serious, pre-professional, performance-focused music studies along with a rigorous academic curriculum.
 In addition to helping students build strong core skills as musicians, the school prepares them to comfortably improvise and compose, to understand and utilize music technologies, to collaborate with other musicians, and to celebrate and perform the music of living composers.
 An internationally recognized music faculty works one-on-one, in small groups, and in ensemble rehearsals with students, helping them grow, learn and excel.

 Special Music School students have been featured on NPR’s “From the Top” and have won top prizes in the Sphinx Organization Competition, the YoungArts Competition, and many other U.S. and international competitions.
 They have performed with the iconic Kronos Quartet, Grammy-winning violinist Joshua Bell, Pulitzer Prize and multi-Grammy Award winner Caroline Shaw, flute legend James Galway and opera star Ailyn Pérez, and have appeared on The Kelly Clarkson Show, GMA3, NPR, The View, and the BBC.
-During the pandemic, Special Music School students made an album in collaboration with Grammy nominee Nathalie Joachim and published a best-selling children’s book about the pioneering Black composer Florence Price.
+Special Music School students made an album in collaboration with Grammy nominee Nathalie Joachim and published a best-selling children’s book about the pioneering Black composer Florence Price.

 Colleges and Conservatory Admissions Officers, please direct your inquiries regarding Special Music School to Patricia Skelly at firstname.lastname@example.org.